LOC343/hello-world/README.md

 # hello-world
 my firts repository
-a rgb led by a long time was turned on a red lighit
+a rgb led by a long time was turned on a red lighit, but now it have a blue shine